 Making a Human Rights Complaint

-This page describes the procedure for filing a complaint with the Alberta Human Rights Commission and the Canada Human Rights Commission.
+This page describes the procedure for filing a complaint with the Alberta Human Rights Commission and the Canadian Human Rights Commission.

 If you have questions regarding the terms used in this section, please check out our glossary of terms (here).